Childhood Arc ~ I'm Quite Knowledgeable! ~

 To the Orphanage with the Prince

-No sooner had she taken a breather after the tea party than another letter arrived from the royal family.
+She had barely caught her breath after the tea party when another letter arrived from the royal family.

 "Oh, come now.
 What is it this time, desu wa?"